 Board of Directors.
-Our Board of Directors met four times and acted by unanimous written consent twenty-six times during 2018.
-All directors attended 100% of the meetings of the Board of Directors and of the committees on which they served during 2018, and all ten directors attended the 2018 Annual Meeting of Stockholders in person.
+Our Board of Directors met four times and acted by unanimous written consent fourteen times during 2019.
+All directors attended at least 75% of the meetings of the Board of Directors and of the committees on which they served during 2019, and all then-serving directors attended the 2019 Annual Meeting of Stockholders in person.
 Our Board of Directors expects each director to make a diligent effort to attend all Board and committee meetings, as well as each Annual Meeting of Stockholders.

 Committees.
 Our Board of Directors currently has, and appoints the members of, standing Audit, Compensation and Nominating and Corporate Governance Committees.
-Each of those committees is comprised entirely of independent directors and has a written charter approved by our Board of Directors.
-The current members of the committees are identified in the following table.
+Each of those committees is comprised entirely of independent directors and has a written charter approved by our Board of

+Directors.
+The current members of the committees, as of the Record Date, are identified in the following table.

 Board Committees

+Nominating and Corporate

-Director Audit Compensation Nominating and Corporate Governance
+Director Audit Compensation Governance

-Michael Appling Jr. × ×
+Michael Appling Jr.(1). × ×

 Valerie L. Banner ×

-Joseph E. Canon × Chair
+Joseph E. Canon(1) × ×

 Arthur L. French ×

 J. Kevin Griffin Chair ×

 John E. Jackson × Chair

-Brian E. Lane × ×
+Brian E. Lane × Chair

+Kay Matthews ×

+Dunia A. Shive ×

 Stephen B. Solcher ×